microsoft/vscode-python-templates/django-template/README.md

 - [Python Debugger](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy)
 - [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)

-- Open template repo
+- Open the template folder in VS Code (**File** > **Open Folder...**)
 - Create a Python virtual environment using the **Python: Create Environment** command found in the Command Palette (**View > Command Palette**).
-Ensure you install dependencies found in the `pyproject.toml` file.
+Ensure you install dependencies found in the `pyproject.toml` file
-- Ensure your newly created environment is selected using the **Python: Select Interpreter** command found in the Command Palette.
+- Ensure your newly created environment is selected using the **Python: Select Interpreter** command found in the Command Palette
 - Create and initialize the database by running `python manage.py migrate` in an activated terminal.
-- Run the app using the Run and Debug view or by pressing `F5`.
+- Run the app using the Run and Debug view or by pressing `F5`
-- Navigate to the Test Panel to configure your Python test or by triggering the **Python: Configure Tests** command from the Command Palette.
-- Run tests by running `python manage.py test` in an activated terminal.
+- Run tests by running `python manage.py test` in an activated terminal